kflagg/kflagg.github.io/kflagg-cv.md

 ### [SwingCats at Montana State University](https://msuswingcats.wordpress.com)

-- **Secretary**, September 2018--June 2020
+- **Secretary**, September 2018&emdash;June 2020
 - Maintained records and ensured accurate communication between the organization's officers and members.
-Supported other officers as needed with social media, graphic design, and coordinating with outside organizations.
+Supported other officers as needed with social media, graphic design, and coordinating with external organizations.
   Taught, DJed, and recruited volunteers for weekly social dances.
 Assisted in planning and ticketing special events and lesson series.
 Served as logistics lead, assisted with venue booking, coordinated with instructors, and